janice0073/b.a./README.md

 ![Image](https://upload.wikimedia.org/wikipedia/commons/b/b8/Cute_cat_%281698598876%29.jpg)

 ## Breeds
 There are many different breeds of cats!
-Here is a list of them all.
+Here is a list of them all!
 - Siamese
 - British Shorthair
 - Maine Coon